 People who inject drugs continue to be at risk for HIV and hepatitis C (HCV) infection in California.
 Research has consistently found that increasing access to sterile syringes significantly reduces the risk of HIV transmission.
-California law supports public health efforts to expand access to sterile syringes through both syringe exchange programs (SEPs) and nonprescription syringe sale in pharmacies.
+California law supports public health efforts to expand access to sterile syringes through both syringe exchange programs (SEPs, also known as syringe services programs) and nonprescription syringe sale in pharmacies.

-To find a syringe exchange program near you, see the Directory of California SEPs.
-For further information about nonprescription syringe sale contact Alessandra Ross, Injection Drug Use Specialist at 916-449-5796 or email@example.com.
+To find a syringe exchange program near you, see the Directory of California SEPs (PDF).

-Overview of SEP services and fact sheets for health departments, consumers, SEPs and law enforcement.
-Includes information about the CDPH Syringe Exchange Certification Program, which allows qualified agencies to apply directly to CDPH for authorization to provide syringe exchange services.
+Overview and fact sheets for health departments, consumers, syringe services programs and law enforcement.
+Includes information about the Syringe Exchange Certification Program, which allows agencies to apply directly to CDPH for authorization to provide syringe services.

 Toolkit for health departments and resources for pharmacists and pharmacy customers.